 If you are lucky enough to have a drop ceiling in your apartment, soundproofing the ceiling is quite simple.
 Simply purchase mass loaded vinyl barrier for placement above the ceiling grid.
 The air space between the grid and the actual ceiling above will be the air barrier necessary to stop transmission, while the vinyl barrier laid over the ceiling tiles will provide the mass to block sound from transmitting.
 Another alternative is to apply the vinyl barrier to the rafters if they are exposed.
 This will prevent the grid from having to support the weight of the vinyl barrier, as well as making future removal and replacement of ceiling tiles a breeze.

 You may have read this far, thinking “what about the floors?”
 Soundproofing your floor is just as easy as your walls or ceiling.
 To do this, you will want to pull up the existing carpet and padding.
 Once you have the sub-floor exposed, use a layer of vinyl barrier foam composite, with the foam side facing the floor.
 After laying the vinyl barrier composite, use a silicone adhesive to seal the creases.
 When finished, simply relay your padding and carpet.

 All of the soundproofing products mentioned in this article are available online or by phone from American Micro Industries.
-Their Web site offers more information on soundproofing as well as the ability to order securely online.
-Acoustics specialists are available to give you free soundproofing advice toll-free at 1-800-558-2058, Monday through Friday, 8:00 AM to 7:00 PM , EST.
+Their Web site, Soundproofcow.com offers more information on soundproofing as well as the ability to order securely online.